soundpress/RulesOfNYC/docs/c03/index.rst

 (a) If the advertiser uses "combination offers," in which he offers his product in combination with one or more additional articles or services at a stated price, and claims that the combined articles or services have a "value" greater than the total advertised selling price of the individual items, the total "value" claimed must not be greater than the total of the retail market prices of the articles and services as sold separately.

-(b) If none of the combination articles is being sold in the New York City trading area and the comparison is based on comparable merchandise, the phrase "comparable value" may be used only if it complies with § 5-93.
+(b) If none of the combination articles is being sold in the New York City trading area and the comparison is based on comparable merchandise, the phrase "comparable value" may be used only if it complies with 6 RCNY § 5-93.

 (c) If one or more of the articles offered in combination is in general retail distribution, but one or more is not, comparative prices for the articles may be stated separately, according to the facts.